BiaPyX/BiaPy/docs/source/workflows/semantic_segmentation.rst

 The **output** in case that only two classes are present, as in this example, will be an image where each pixel will have the probability of being of class 1.

-If there are **3 or more classes**, the output will be a multi-channel image, with the same number of channels as classes, and the same pixel in each channel will be the probability of being of the class that represents that channel number.
+If there are **3 or more classes**, the output will be a multi-channel image, with the same number of channels as classes, and the same pixel in each channel will be the probability (in ``[0-1]`` range) of being of the class that represents that channel number.
 For instance, with 3 classes, e.g. background, mitochondria and contours, the fist channel will represent background, the second mitochondria and the last contour class.

 .. _semantic_segmentation_data_prep: